Timeline of the Syrian civil war (September–December 2019): November 2019

 In November 2019, refugees in Northeast Syria reported they had received no help from international aid organizations.

 On 20 November 2019, a new Syrian Constitutional Committee, with about 150 members, began discussing a new settlement and to draft a new constitution for Syria.
 The committee includes representatives of the Syrian government, opposition groups, and countries serving as guarantors of the process such as Russia.
 However, this committee has faced strong opposition from the Syrian government.
 50 of the committee members represent the Assad government, and 50 members represent the opposition.
 The committee began working in November 2019 in Geneva, under UN auspices.
 However, the Syrian government delegation left on the second day of the process.
 Qah was struck by a ground-to-ground missile from the Syrian government with Russian and Iranian support.
 It killed at least 16 people.
 The United States strongly condemned the attack.

 On 24 November, pro-government forces launched a new Idlib offensive, the largest offensive by the Syrian government in Idlib in more than three months.

-73 are killed and more than 172 are injured in the November 2019 Syria bombings.
+73 were killed and more than 172 were injured in the November 2019 Syria bombings.